-Our proposed Transformer-based model for locomotion, \emph{LocoTransformer}, consists of the following two encoders (an MLP for proprioceptive states, a ConvNet for depth image inputs) and a Transformer encoder.
+Our Transformer-based model for locomotion, \emph{LocoTransformer}, consists of two encoders for inputs (an MLP for proprioceptive states, a ConvNet for depth image inputs) and Transformer encoders for multi-modal fusion.
 We obtain a feature embedding from the proprioceptive states and multiple image patch embeddings from the depth images, which are used jointly as token inputs for the Transformer encoders.
 Feature embeddings for both modalities are then updated with information propagation among all the tokens using self-attention.
-Finally, we combine both features for policy action prediction.
-The resulting model is trained end-to-end directly using rewards, \textit{without} hierarchical RL~\cite{Peng2017DeepLocoDL, languageRL, deepmind-loco, jain2019hrl} nor pre-defined controllers~\cite{Da2020LearningAC, escontrela2020zeroshot}.
+We combine both features for action prediction.
+The model is trained end-to-end without hierarchical RL~\citep{Peng2017DeepLocoDL, languageRL, jain2019hrl} nor pre-defined controllers~\citep{Da2020LearningAC, escontrela2020zeroshot}.

-We evaluate our proposed method on challenging simulated environments as shown in Figure~\ref{figure:teaser}, including tasks such as maneuvering around obstacles of different sizes and shapes, dynamically moving obstacles, as well as rough mountainous terrain.
-We show that jointly learning policies with both proprioceptive states and vision significantly improves locomotion in challenging environments, and that policies further benefit from adopting our cross-modal Transformer.
-We also show that \emph{LocoTransformer} generalizes much better to unseen environments.
-Lastly, we qualitatively show our method learns to anticipate changes in the environment using vision as guidance.
+We experiment on both simulated and real environments as shown in Figure~\ref{figure:teaser}.
+Our tasks in simulation include maneuvering around obstacles of different sizes, dynamically moving obstacles, and rough mountainous terrain.
+With simulation-to-real (sim2real) transfer, we deploy the policies to the robot on indoor hallways with box obstacles and outdoor forests with trees and uneven terrain.
+We show that learning policies with both proprioceptive states and vision significantly improve locomotion control, and the policies further benefit from adopting cross-modal Transformer.
+We also show that \emph{LocoTransformer} generalizes much better to unseen environments, especially for sim2real transfer.
+We highlight our main contributions as follows: \begin{itemize} \item Going beyond blind robots, we introduce visual information into end-to-end RL policies for quadrupedal locomotion to traverse complex terrain with different kinds of obstacles. \item We propose \emph{LocoTransformer}, which fuses proprioceptive states and visual inputs for better multi-modal reasoning in sequential decision making. \item To the best of our knowledge, this is the first work which deploys vision-based RL policy on running real quadrupedal robot avoiding obstacles and trees in the wild. \end{itemize}